christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 Oh, well.
 I guess Jaddoc doesn't take in a deep and reassuring breath of flower scent.

-> ...taking a deep breath and noting the stench of perhaps too many cows huddled around Jaddoc's home.
+> ...taking a deep breath, and noting the stench of perhaps too many cows huddled around Jaddoc's home.

 I'm envisioning a series of dirt paths leading to different places around Jaddoc's farmlands.